4Catalyzer/found/README.md

 - `render`: a method that returns the element for the route
 - `children`: an array of child route objects; if using JSX configuration components, this comes from the JSX children

 A route configuration consists of an array of route objects.
-You can also define a route configuration using the JSX configuration components and the `makeRouteConfig` function in `found/lib/jsx`.
+You can generate such an array of route objects from JSX with `<Route>` elements using `makeRouteConfig`.

 #### `path`